HiLab-git/PyMIC/docs/source/usage.wsl.rst

 ------------------

-In the configuration file for ``pymic_wsl``, in addition to those used in fully supervised learning, there are some items specified for weakly-supervised learning.
+In the configuration file for ``pymic_wsl``, in addition to those used in fully supervised learning, there are some items specificalized for weakly-supervised learning.

 First, in the :mod:`train_transform` list, a special transform named :mod:`PartialLabelToProbability` should be used to transform patial labels into a one-hot probability map and a weighting